richteague/keplerian_mask/README.md

      ...:           zr=0.3)
 ```

-If you want a more complex emission surface you can define a function which takes the midplane radius in arcsec and returns the emission height in arcsec.
+If you want a more complex emission surface you can define a function which takes the midplane radius in arcseconds and returns the emission height in arcseconds.

 ```python
 CASA <X>: def z_func(r):